NCERT Solutions for Class 11 Chemistry Chapter 10 – Free PDF Download

 (iv) alkaline earth metals instantly react with acids to form salts with the liberation of hydrogen gas.

-Sodium, cesium, lithium, francium, potassium, rubidium all together comprises of alkali metals. they consist of only one electron on its valence shell, which gets loosed easily due to their low ionizing energies.
-Alkali metals are not found naturally in their elemental state and also they are highly reactive.
+Sodium, cesium, lithium, francium, potassium, rubidium all together comprise the alkali metals.
+They consist of only one electron on its valence shell, which gets loose easily due to their low ionizing energies.
+So, alkali metals are not found naturally in their elemental state as they are highly reactive.

-Mention the oxidation state of Na in Na2O2.
+Find out the oxidation state of sodium in Na2O2.

 Let the oxidation state of Na be y.

 In case of peroxides, the oxidation state of oxygen is -1.

 2(y) + 2(-1) = 0

 y = +1